Podnet/Fight-Covid19/README.rst

       Shall the new role be a superuser? (y/n) y

-6. Point config.settings.base.py file to the correct database instance.
+6. Point django to the database instance.
+Create a .env file with the following content:

-6. Run project locally
+7. Run project locally
     ::

     $ python manage.py runserver

+# These variables are used locally
+DATABASE_NAME=postgres:///fight_covid19
+DATABASE_USER=apoorva
+DATABASE_PASSWORD=apple007
+DATABASE_HOST=127.0.0.1
+DATABASE_PORT=5432

 Todo
 ----